Resources

 How can I get involved in the project as a Change Champion?

-If you are interested in becoming a Change Champion for your department, please email caltimetransition@berkeley.edu.
+If you are interested in becoming a Change Champion for your department, please email caltimetransition@berkeley.edu and Jan Crosbie-Taylor, Change Manager, will get back to you.

 How will I be affected by this change?